nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 Summary: Understanding derivatives and logarithms of transforms
 Status: draft

 Given a transform $T$ and a point x, we can find the transformed point with $T * x$.
-Multiply the point $x$ by $T$, and out pops a new point.

 But what if we want to smoothly interpolate $T$ so it moves $x$ along the path from its initial position to its position transformed by $T$?

-What we want is
+What we want to find is the point $x$ at time $t$:

 $x(t) = T(t) * x(0)$

-meaning, to find the point $x$ at time $t$, we multiply the point's initial position ($x(0)$) by the transform at time t ($T(t)$).
-But since we only have a single transform $T$, we need to find a way to interpolate that transform in time.
+where $x(0)$ is the point's initial position, and $T(t)$ is the transform at time $t$.
+Since we have only a single transform $T$, we need to find a way to interpolate it over time.

-One way to do that is to raise $T$ to the power of $t$, which can be done with the exponential and logarithm of a transform.
+One way to accomplish this is to raise $T$ to the power of $t$, which can be done using the exponential and logarithm of the transform.
 Interestingly, the logarithm of a transform can also be used to easily find the velocity of a point $x$ in space: the velocity vector (also called the tangent vector) is just $log(T) * x$.
-This blog post shows how the logarithm and velocity are related.
+This blog post shows the relationship between the logarithm and velocity.

 ### Example

-To start with, here is an interactive example.
-As you use the gizmo to rotate and translate the transform, you can see the vector field change.
-The vector field can be interpreted as the the velocity vector at every point in space as the point is being transformed.
+Check out this interactive example to see how the vector field changes as you manipulate the gizmo to translate and rotate the transform.
+The vector field represents the velocity vector at each point in space during the transformation.

-As you move the gizmo, you can see a white curve from the origin to the gizmo's transform.
-Along that curve, you can also see the interpolated transform as it travels from the origin to the gizmo.
+As you move the gizmo, you'll notice a white curve that traces the path from the origin to the gizmo's transform.
+Along this curve, you'll see the interpolated transform as it travels from the origin to the gizmo.
 As you can see, the interpolation follows the flow of the velocity vector field.
-The code is using the exponential and logarithm of the transform to compute the curve and interpolated transform.
+The applet's code is using the exponential and logarithm of the transform to compute the curve, interpolated transform, and vector field.

 <body>
   <!-- <div id="canvas" style="width: 256px; max-width: 256px; height: 512px; max-height: 512px;"></div> -->